There are many LearnDash tutorials out there that show you how to set up LearnDash and create courses. But that’s not why you’re here.

 For this example, we will use the Mentor Optin Funnel template in Elementor.

-On the main funnel page, where you can see all the steps of the funnel listed one below the other, click on Edit next to the opt-in page name.
+On the main funnel page, where you can see all the steps of the funnel listed below the other, click on the opt-in page name to start editing it.

-Then, under the design tab, again hit on Edit to open the template in Elementor.
+Then, under the design tab, hit on Edit Template to open the template in Elementor.